Signed in as:

 Establish a fun "theme" like dress as your favorite Christmas movie character or Christmas pajama day when everyone participates.

 Long ride in the car this holiday?
-While driving or walking, use an I-Spy approach to mark off everything you see —like a nativity scene, a blow-up Santa, rainbow lights, or a reindeer with sunglasses.
+While driving or walking, use an I-Spy approach to mark off everything you see —like a nativity scene, a blow-up Santa, or a decorated mailbox.

 Wrap 25 holiday books and open one each night leading up to Christmas.
 Include cozy favorites, silly reads, and stories about giving.